Updated April 12, 2025

 - Benchmarks and baselines; if it’s your first pen test, it becomes your security baseline to improve upon in the future.
 If it’s not your first, you’ll want to look back to those to see how you improved or what areas still need review.

-You’re looking to the report for the major insights about how effective your security solutions are performing.
+You’re looking to the report for the major insights about your security solutions’ effectiveness.
 You should also look for anything that the testers didn’t assess.
 Depending on the type of pen test and the parameters, those conducting it may not test every endpoint or area of your network.

 Another consideration for reviewing activity is to look at device and application logs.
 They tell the story of tactics used and have a rich volume of information.
 They are dense but worth evaluation, as these insights will help you continue to refine your security posture.